andychoi/psm/README-production.rst

-If you can't see the Admin page correctly, and the browser console shows you *403 Forbidden* errors, ensure the system user that runs the Nginx server has permissions to access to the Django Coleman resources.
+If you can't see the Admin page correctly, and the browser console shows you *403 Forbidden* errors, ensure the system user that runs the Nginx server has permissions to access to the PSM resources.

 Also be sure to have mapped `django-coleman` in your DNS server, or in the `/etc/hosts` where you want to access the app::